jcolag/entropy-arbitrage/2026-06-14-take-pride.md

 The community largely accepted them despite the transparent trolling.
 And over a few weeks, they watched the trolls transition (pardon the term, I guess) from vitriol to participating in-character ironically, and from ironic role-play to seemingly enjoying the role-play, and then growing attached to their characters and building prosocial relationships with each other and more experienced members of the community *as their vehicle characters*.

-Now, I can't find if that actually ever happened as described, but the fact that the story doesn't sound like completely unhinged science fiction---as in something on par with the inane [litter box panic](https://en.wikipedia.org/wiki/Litter_boxes_in_schools_hoax) a couple of years back---makes my point in presenting it for me:  Most of us didn't come upon our gender identity or sexuality through careful introspection, so we might well have it wrong.
+Now, I can't find if that actually ever happened as described, but the fact that the story doesn't sound like completely unhinged science fiction---as in something on par with the inane {% wiki Litter_boxes_in_schools_hoax|litter box panic|en %} a couple of years back---makes my point in presenting it for me:  Most of us didn't come upon our gender identity or sexuality through careful introspection, so we might well have it wrong.
 Again, *probably* not, but given a safe space to explore options, we don't necessarily know what our identities might look like.
 Any of us might discover at any time that we had something missing from our lives that would make us more complete.

 ## The Main Event